wundergraph/cosmo/rfc/previews-using-fetaure-flags.md

 ---

 This RFC proposes a way to create a Supergraph Preview for every pull request.
 This would allow developers to test their changes before merging them.
+This would be a github action managed by the WunderGraph Cosmo team.

 ## Introduction